Documentation / Stress Scenario Types — DFAST, EBA & Hypothetical

 What Are Stress Scenarios?

-Every shock in a StressGen scenario comes with full provenance: which regulatory document informed the parameters, which market data feeds provided the baseline, and which statistical model propagated secondary effects.
-This traceability is what separates context-rooted scenarios from generic LLM output.
+StressGen generates a complete table of risk factor shocks for each scenario — 90+ factors across 8 asset classes — in under five minutes.
+Every shock comes with full provenance: which regulatory document informed the parameters, which live data feeds provided the baseline, and which statistical model propagated secondary effects.

 Scenario Types